Ameba-AIoT/ameba-arduino-doc/source/ameba_pro2/amb82-mini/Example_Guides/Multimedia/Motion Detection/Motion Detection with On-Screen Display in Callback.rst

 |image02|

 Compile the code and upload it to Ameba.
 After pressing the Reset button, wait for the Ameba Pro 2 board to connect to the WiFi network.
-The board’s IP address and network port number for RTSP will be shown in the Serial Monitor.
+The board's IP address and network port number for RTSP will be shown in the Serial Monitor.

 |image03|

-You may download VLC media player from the link (`here <https://www.videolan.org/vlc/>`_).
+You may download VLC media player from the link (`here <https://www.videolan.org/vlc/>`__).

-Upon the completion of the software installation, open VLC media player, and go to "Media" -> "Open Network Stream".
+Upon the completion of the software installation, open VLC media player, and go to :guilabel:`Media -> Open Network Stream`

 |image04|